-- 01 To retain and conserve dwelling houses, their coreilage and settings. - O2 To ensure that additions to multi-storey directing houses do not compromise or dominate the original main front section of the boxe, and are suited to the architectural style of the building.
+- To retain and conserve dwelling houses, their contriage and settings.
+01 - To ensure that additions to multi-storey exelling houses do not compromise or dominate 02 the original main front section of the house, and are suited to the architectural style of the building.

-C1 Refer to objectives and controls in Section C1.4 General controls for all development and Section C1.5 Specific policy for building and site elements.
+C1 Refer to objectives and concrols in Section C1.4 General controls for all development and Section C1.5 Specific policy for building and site elements. epealed by MDCF